RLAlab/rlalab.github.io/content/research/_index.md

       text: |
         <h2>New Processes: Synthetic microbial communities for biotechnology</h2>

-        Microbial communities are important for both industrial bioprocesses (i.e. food production).
+        Microbial communities are important for industrial bioprocesses (i.e. food production).
 We are interested in how microbial communities can be engineered and how synthetic biology can help to establish novel communities of microbes which can have applications in biotechnology.